Threshold for primordial black holes: Dependence on the shape of the cosmological perturbations: Initial conditions

 where $1<\sigma<\infty$.
 This expression, using $n=0$, was considered originally by S\&S and corresponds to a Gaussian profile of the energy density modified by an under density which is more and more compensating the region of the over density for values of $\sigma\to1$ while the opposite limit $\sigma\to\infty$ corresponds to \eqref{rho_Gauss}.
 The parameter $n$ is generalizing this behaviour also for off-centred profiles.
-Using \eqref{rho_Gauss2} into \eqref{K_integral} for $n$ even it is obtained
+Inserting \eqref{rho_Gauss2} into \eqref{K_integral}: